combogenomics/CONTIGuator/README.md

 * Default run with many outputs:
      * Add the -M option
 * Default run showing the maps automatically:
      * Add the -l option
+* Default run with no N to fill the gaps:
+     * Add the -N option

 Cite the program
 ----------------